 Get back to: Breweries & Distilleries | Farmers Markets | Live Music

 At Industry Hill, former factories and warehouses are now an expansive hub for creatives, entrepreneurs and fun.
-The Big Winston Warehouse houses Fiddlin’ Fish Brewing Company and Black Mountain Chocolate.
+The Big Winston Warehouse houses Fiddlin’ Fish Brewing Company.
 Craft beer maker Wise Man Brewing occupies the 90-plus-year-old Angelo Brothers building.
 On weekends, live country, bluegrass and folk acts fill Earl’s, a bar and Southern kitchen.
 Broad Branch Distillery offers tours and a tasting room, while Radar Brewing Company sports a terrific beer garden.
 There’s more beer (and kombucha) at Winston Junction Market, the Saturday farmers market.
 And a pit stop at The Winston Cup Museum tops off your tank with NASCAR history.

 5 North Carolina Transportation Museum